• Skip to primary navigation

 Strawberry Buttercream Frosting

-• 2 cups butter soft/room temperature
+• 2 cups butter room temperature softened

 • 6 cups powdered sugar sifted